 This is a real life story… an analogy for what humans are doing to our Earth as a whole.
 It’s called resource overshoot.
 It can happen to humans as well.
 The best known example is the Rapa Nui culture on Easter Island off the coast of Chile.

 As the Rapa Nui population expanded, they built stone statues and cut down pretty much all the trees on the island to move the statues to permanent locations.
 They overpopulated the island and depleted the fish and other ocean resources they depended on, until the Rapa Nui collapsed to a fraction of its former self.

 These things happened.

 We are now seeing the same ominous dynamics at work on a planetary scale.
-In 1970, the human population on Earth was about 3.5 billion.
+In 1970, the human population on Earth was less than 4 billion.
 It took about 400,000 years of human history for the population to reach that size.
-It’s taken less than 50 years since then for human numbers to double in size to more than 7.4 billion.
+It’s taken less than 50 years since then for human numbers to double in size to more than 7.7 billion.
 Every year, we’re adding another 75 million to the human population.
 Demographers project 10-12 billion humans on Earth by the end of this century.

 We are setting ourselves up to be a St. Matthews Island parable on a planetary scale.